 3. Interim Occupancy vs. Closing: what’s the difference?

 Interim Occupancy is when you get the keys and can move into your unit – but technically, you don’t own it just yet.
-With new condos, you have two ‘closing’ dates:
+With condominiums, you have two ‘closing’ dates:

+Interim Occupancy Fees are what you pay the builder to occupy the unit.
 You don’t have the title to your unit until registration, so your mortgage doesn’t start just yet.
-During interim occupancy, you have to pay the builder to occupy the unit.
 Some people call this “rent to the builder” or “phantom rent” – but simply put, it’s just: